Helical Thread Repair Kits

 Because the insert provides an enlarged bearing area, the restored fastening is stronger than the original.
 It is also more durable, since the stainless-steel thread is generally tougher than the original material.
 Precision inserts are corrosion resistant and their 22-microinch or better surface finish provides a smooth running, wear-resistant fastening.

 The first step in creating a new, stronger thread is cleaning up the original, dam- aged threads.
 This is done with a standard drill, the size of which is indicated on the Precision package.
 The hole is then tapped with an oversize (STI)* tap provided in each kit.
 Kits do not include drills.
 Drills are available at The Nutty Company.
 The free diameter of the Precision insert is larger than the new threaded hole, but it is easily “wound” into place with the inserting tool provided.
 Once in place, the insert tends to spring back into its original diameter, giving it a very strong grip in the hole.
 Finally, the driving tang is broken off by tapping downward with the end of the inserting tool.
-If necessary, inserts can be re- moved, using one of the extracting tools shown on page eight of this brochure.
+If necessary, inserts can be re- moved, using an extracting tool.

 Drill...
 Tap...
 Insert...
 Remove Tang...
 Done.